Peabody Opera Theatre Presents: Pride & Prejudice

 Registration Fee: FREE (online sign-up required)

 Peabody Opera Theatre’s (POT) mission is to define the future of opera from two angles: provide training of the whole opera artist, and provide our community with socially aware productions of significant repertoire, standard and contemporary.

 Opera students, professors, and musicians from POT are now busy preparing for a November 2019 production of Pride and Prejudice, an opera by Kirke Mechem, based on the novel by Jane Austen.
 This will be performed at the Miriam A. Friedberg Concert Hall at the Johns Hopkins Peabody Conservatory, under the stage direction of Samuel Mungo, and accompanied by the Peabody Opera Theatre Orchestra conducted by Joseph Young.

-During this special presentation for the Sage Academy for Lifelong Learning at Goucher College, attendees will be treated to several pieces from the opera performed by POT opera artists, accompanied by a pianist.
-For further enjoyment, context will be provided by POT professor Samuel Longo and Goucher professor Juliette Wells.
+During this special presentation for the Sage Academy for Lifelong Learning at Goucher College, attendees will be treated to several pieces from the opera performed by POT opera artists, accompanied on piano by Musical Director JoAnn Kulesza.
+For further enjoyment, context will be provided by POT professor Samuel Mungo and Goucher professor Juliette Wells.

 About Samuel Mungo, DMA